karimz1/imgcompress/dev-doc.md

 * The container is automatically removed after it stops (`--rm`)
 * Ideal for quickly testing different UI states or environment configurations
-* You can modify the script to add other flags like `MOCK=true` or custom ports if needed